PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 • <ins>**Hardware Interrupt Handling**</ins>

    CPU gives time slice for each process to execute in round robin fashion.
-When CPU is executing a process and its time slice finishes then the clock send hardware interrupt to CPU.
+When CPU is executing a process and its time slice finishes then the clock sends hardware interrupt to CPU.
-   Clock hardware interrupt is at highest priority so CPU will start executing its ISR and its ISR will do the task of context saving for current process and load the context of next scheduled process.
+   Clock hardware interrupt is at highest priority so, CPU will start executing its ISR and its ISR will do the task of context saving for current process and load the context of next scheduled process.
 This process generally is called as context switch.

    CPU at end of execution of each instruction will see the interrupt queue to see if it has any high priority interrupt pending if so it will start handling it.